mohammedmaaz409/mohammedmaaz409/README.md

-Hello, I'm Maaz, an MBA graduate with nine years of professional experience.
+Hello, I'm Maaz, an MBA graduate with ten years of professional experience.

 When I first entered the corporate world, I was introduced to Microsoft Excel.
 Initially, I used it to manually track my daily work by entering data each day.
 However, I often found myself performing repetitive tasks in Excel, which led me to explore automation through Macros.
 As I delved deeper into this area, I developed a passion for data, particularly relational data.
 I began working with large datasets and eventually integrated my Excel spreadsheets into Microsoft Power BI.